KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Laila Iceburn.md

 ###### Recruitment
 Laila Iceburn was auto admitted into the peacekeeper force due to her finesse, support and fighting capabilities and was given S-Rank
 ##### Abilities
-Laila is a level 16 Draconic Sorcerer
+Laila is a Draconic Sorcerer